Currency Trading: A Beginner’s Guide to Understanding Forex

 While no regulation sounds like a con, it’s actually a big benefit for forex traders.
 A decentralized market is safeguarded from disruption and surprises.
 There’s also inherent stability in trading something as large as currency.
 Unlike a stock, which can shed value due to one piece of bad news, currencies are much more stable.
 Movement of more than a few pips is rare.

 Leverage is also easier to come by in the forex market.
 Traders aren’t restricted to FINRA equity standards.
 It’s easy to leverage micro and mini lots into powerful buying opportunities.
 And, there’s plenty of volatility within the major currency pairs to sustain all types of trading at all hours.

 Currency trading is often dominated by brokers.
 This means there’s a lack of transparency for retail traders.
 Retail traders may not get the best prices or have their orders filled in the way they want.
 That said, there are regulations that brokers must abide by.
 Even in an unregulated market, broker actions are still subject to financial regulation.

 The other issue that many new forex traders encounter is the risk of leverage.
 Forex markets operate with 50:1 leverage.
 While this amplifies buying power, it can also open traders up to bigger losses and more risk.
 Capital allocation is a must-have skill.
 And risk management is paramount.
 This, coupled with high volatility across global markets, can make for a jarring introduction to currency trading.

 The Bottom Line

-Currency trading on the forex market is a great way to get involved in investing.
+Currency trading on the forex market is a great way to start investing.
 The simplified, straightforward concept of trading currency pairs is easy for beginners to grasp.
 Moreover, high liquidity and leveraging ability makes it perfect for retail investors.